Published on 07-23-2011 10:00 AM

 Universal Life Church Inter-Tribal is a community.
 We mostly orient on the religious and spiritual.
 We do have a decidedly Pagan atmosphere, but all paths and beliefs are welcome.
 Ordainment by the Universal Life Church is not required to join and participate at ULC Tribal.
-Just the ability to accept and respect others with different religious beliefs than ours.
+Just the ability to accept, tolerate and respect others with different and diverse religious and spiritual beliefs.

-The discussions on our vBulletin board cover topics about religions and spirituality, but there are also lots of discussion areas to meet with and talk to others about almost anything.
-We like to have fun foremost and feel that Tribal is a great place to meet friends worldwide, have serious discussions, or just goof off, let the air out of your shoes and your hair down.
+The discussions on our vBulletin board cover topics about religions and spirituality, but there are also a lot of discussion areas to meet with and talk to others about almost anything.
+Having fun is foremost and we feel that Tribal is a great place to meet friends worldwide, have serious discussions, or just goof off, let the air out of your shoes, and let your hair down.

-Our primary goal is to represent the Universal Life Church in a positive manner and provide a safe place for people on the Internet.
-Our site also includes an arcade for members, a photo gallery and many other features .
-We have also incorporated a photo gallery for you to share pictures about your life with others.
+Our primary purpose is to represent the Universal Life Church in a positive manner and provide a safe place for people on the Internet.
+Our site also includes an arcade for members, a daily crossword puzzle and many other features .
+We also have a photo gallery so you can share pictures about your life with others.
 There are many other extras that come with membership.
 All work and no play makes for a dull Tribal member!

 We hope that you'll decide to join us and hang around.
-There are lots of people here who have waiting to meet you.
+There are a lot of people here who have been waiting to meet you!